-Asking us to pay drugs.
-Chapter 7 k us to pay you back for a drug, start by reading Chapter 7 of this booklet: our share of a bill you have received for covered medical services or describes the situations in which you may need to ask for reimbursement.
-It send us the paperwork that asks us to pay you back for our share of the cost re paid for. other prescriber r (We call this the " statement to us. (sting an exception, provide the "supporting statement."
-Your doctor or must give us the medical reasons for the drug exception you are requesting. supporting statement.")
-Your doctor or other prescriber can mail the Or your doctor or other prescriber can tell us on the phone and follow up by statement if necessary.
-See Sections 6.2 and 6.3 for more information about its. any written request, including a request submitted on the CMS Model nination Request Form or on our plan's form, which are available on our If your health require es it, ask us to give you a "fast coverage decision" Legal Terms A "fast coverage decision" is called an "expedited coverage determination." use the "fast" dea within 72 hours a u our decision, we will use the "standard" deadlines unless we have agreed to adlines.
-A standard coverage decision means we will give you an answer fter we receive your doctor's statement.
-A fast coverage decision means we a 24 hours after we receive your doctor's statement. ☐ To get a fast cov erage decision, you must meet two requirements: received.
-(You ast coverage decision only if you are asking for a drug you have not yet cannot get a fast coverage decision if you are asking us to pay you back for a already bought.) • ast coverage decision only if using the standard deadlines could cause o your health or hurt your ability to function. other prescriber tells us that your health requires a "fast coverage Il automatically agree to give you a fast coverage decision. , st coverage decision on your own (without your doctor's or other prescriber's decide whether your health requires that we give you a fast coverage ° If we decide that at your medical condition does not meet the requirements for a fast coverage

-- decision, we will send you a letter that says so (and we will use the standard deadlines instead). - This letter will tell you that if your doctor or other prescriber asks for the fast coverage decision, we will automatically give a fast coverage decision. - ° The letter will also tell how you can file a complaint about our decision to give you a standard coverage decision instead of the fast coverage decision you requested.
-It tells how to file a

-"fast" complaint, which means you would get our answer to your complaint within 24 hours of receiving the complaint.
+□ We must accept any written request, including a request submitted on the CMS Model Coverage Determination Request Form or on our plan's form, which are available on our website.

+If your health requires it, ask us to give you a "fast coverage decision"

+Legal Terms A "fast coverage decision" is called an "expedited coverage determination."

+When we give you our decision, we will use the "standard" deadlines unless we have agreed to use the "fast" deadlines.
+A standard coverage decision means we will give you an answer within 72 hours after we receive your doctor's statement.
+A fast coverage decision means we will answer within 24 hours after we receive your doctor's statement.

+□ To get a fast coverage decision, you must meet two requirements:

+- You can get a fast coverage decision only if you are asking for a drug you have not yet received.
+(You cannot get a fast coverage decision if you are asking us to pay you back for a drug you have already bought.) - You can get a fast coverage decision only if using the standard deadlines could cause serious harm to your health or hurt your ability to function. - □ If your doctor or other prescriber tells us that your health requires a "fast coverage decision," we will automatically agree to give you a fast coverage decision. - □ If you ask for a fast coverage decision on your own (without your doctor's or other prescriber's support), we will decide whether your health requires that we give you a fast coverage decision. - If we decide that your medical condition does not meet the requirements for a fast coverage decision, we will send you a letter that says so (and we will use the standard deadlines instead). - ^o This letter will tell you that if your doctor or other prescriber asks for the fast coverage decision, we will automatically give a fast coverage decision. - ^o The letter will also tell how you can file a complaint about our decision to give you a standard coverage decision instead of the fast coverage decision you requested.
+It tells how to file a "fast" complaint, which means you would get our answer to your complaint within 24 hours of receiving the complaint.
 (The process for making a complaint is different from the process for coverage decisions and appeals.
 For more information about the process for making complaints, see Section 10 of this chapter.)